How Much Does an Electric Bike Weigh?

 mid-drive motor on the left and hub-drive motor on the right

 The mid-drive motor on the left and the hub motor on the right.
+Photo: Electric Wheelers

-Will e-Bikes Get Lighter?
+Will e-Bikes Get Lighter in the Future?

 Yes.
 There is a high possibility of e-bikes becoming lighter because the technology and materials used to make them are advancing drastically.
 A few crucial factors in the weight of e-bikes are battery technology, frame material and manufacturing techniques, and motor power.